uoftbiophysics/uoftbiophysics.github.io/_blog/why-null-models-crispr.md

 category: paper

 description: |
-  A story about the power of ''null models'' to shape how we interpret data
+  A story about the power of ''null models'' to shape how we interpret data.

-people: # add peope that are involved in this project
+people: # add people that are involved in this project
   - maddy

 layout: blog # do not change this
-image: '/img/posts/why-null-modles-crispr/banfield_data_theory.svg'
+image: '/img/posts/why-null-models-crispr/banfield_data_theory.svg'
 #link:
 no-link: false # if you don't want it's own webpage
 last-updated: 2022-01-08